Kathryn Jones Harrison

 Kathryn Jones Harrison (March 28, 1924 – May 21, 2023) was a leader of the Confederated Tribes of the Grand Ronde Community of Oregon.

 Early life and education

 Kathryn May Jones was born in Corvallis, Oregon, on March 28, 1924.
-Her parents died from an influenza pandemic was she was ten years old.
+Her parents died from an influenza pandemic when she was ten years old.
 She was abused in foster care in Buxton, Oregon, before she attended Salem's Chemawa Indian School.
 During the 1970s, she enrolled at Lane Community College's School of Nursing.

 Career

 After graduating from Lane, she worked at Lincoln City Hospital.
 She lived near the Siletz Reservation and was elected to serve as secretary of the Tribal Council.
 In 1976, she testified before Congress, advocating for federal tribal recognition.
 She returned to Grand Ronde to advocate for tribal status, which was granted in 1983.
 She has been credited with helping to pass the Reservation Restoration Act of 1988 and establishing Spirit Mountain Casino.